 Sunday Mornings (9:30-10:30am)

-CHILDREN (overview): All of the children's classes will use the Explore the Bible curriculum.
-Each class will study the books of Genesis, Acts, and 1 Samuel, using games, art, and discussion.
+CHILDREN (overview)The preschool and K-2nd classes will use the Explore the Bible curriculum.
+Each class will study the books of Matthew, Ruth, Judges, and Psalms, using games, art, and discussion.

 - K-2nd GRADERS taught by: Ronnie Dolinger and Chris Orr